shah-rohan/starter-academic/content/home/experience.md

     location: Chicago, IL
     date_start: '2020-05-01'
     date_end: '2020-09-01'
+    description: |2-
-    description: Performed chart abstractions as part of multiple ongoing research projects with Dr. Renslow Sherer at the University of Chicago.
+    	* Worked as part of multiple ongoing research projects with Dr. Renslow Sherer at the University of Chicago.
+		* Performed chart abstractions of first 414 COVID-19 admissions to the University of Chicago Medical Center
+		* Worked on subgroup study examining risk factors and outcomes of COVID-19 patients with coinfections

   - title: Research Consultant
     company: Epicypher, Inc.